Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy condos in the Philippines?

-As mentioned in the beginning of the article, foreigners can own condos, but only 40% of the units in a project.
+As mentioned at the beginning of the article, foreigners can own condos, but only 40% of the units in a project.

 Can an American citizen own a property in the Philippines?